 You can lock a row containing a LOB to prevent other database users from writing to the LOB during a transaction.

-To do this, specify the FOR UPDATE clause when you select the row.
+To lock the row, specify the FOR UPDATE clause when you select the row.
 While the row is locked, other users cannot lock or update the LOB until you end your transaction.